solyarisoftware/prompter.vim/README.md

 ## 📦 Install

-1. This pluguin is made in Python3.
+1. This plugin is made in Python3.
    Check if your vim installation support Python3:

    ```bash